Understatement of the decade: SEO has changed a lot in the past few years.

 Good user experience is a bonus, not a requirement

 When Google sends you to a website, they want you to have a good experience on that page – they want to delight their customers, too – so you continue to use Google as your search engine.
 (They didn’t create the website, but they’re endorsing it.)
-Improve your website’s user experience by reducing page load time, ensuring easy-to-use navigation, balancing text, images, and white space, and creating quality content that visitors find useful.
+Improve your website’s user experience by reducing page load time, ensuring easy-to-use navigation, balancing text, images, and white space, and creating quality content visitors find useful.

 Images don’t require optimization

-Search engines can’t see images, so they need alt text and relevant file names to ensure search engines can “read” the image.
+Search engines can’t see images, so you need alt text and relevant file names to ensure search engines can “read” the image.
 Google can index BMP, GIF, JPEG, PNG, WebP, and SVG files, so only use those file types, and name them something indicative of the image but also with your keywords in mind.

 Having a better understanding of what is and isn’t true about search engine optimization is the first step in improving your strategy.
 It’s a challenge, yes, but also a necessity.
 Contact us if you’d like help!